kannanjayachandran/WEB-DEV/README.md

 - This repository contains all the code samples related to web-development.
 - Html and css would be covered in the basic folder as projects.
-- From Javascript onwards or for any css frameworks notes would be added whenever i make.
+- From Javascript onwards or for any css frameworks notes would be added whenever i make them.
-- All the topics covered would be represented as projects.
+- Almost all the topics covered would be represented as projects.
+- Links of all the hosted projects are available [here](https://github.com/kannanjayachandran/WEB-DEV/blob/main/Websites.md)

-* Detailed topics list is in the [Topics.md](https://github.com/kannanjayachandran/WEB-DEV/blob/94b80b8e491c1d0faae63420bca897b82196f54e/Topics.md) file
+- Detailed topics list is in the _[Topics.md](https://github.com/kannanjayachandran/WEB-DEV/blob/94b80b8e491c1d0faae63420bca897b82196f54e/Topics.md)_ file

+_Topics would be added progressively_